raganwald/raganwald.github.com/_posts/2015-06-20-purely-functional-mixins.md

 tags: allonge
 ---

 In [Functional Mixins], we discussed mixing functionality *into* JavaScript classes.
 The act of mixing functionality in changes the class.
 This approach maps well to idioms from other languages, such as Ruby's modules.
-It also helps us decompose classes into smaller entities with focused responsibilities that can be shared beyween classes as necessary.[^ES7]
+It also helps us decompose classes into smaller entities with focused responsibilities that can be shared between classes as necessary.[^ES7]

 [Functional Mixins]: http://raganwald.com/2015/06/17/functional-mixins.html